tasdikrahman/xkcd-dl/README.rst

    you don't have ``pip3`` installed.
    ``$ sudo apt-get install python3-pip`` should fix that.
 To check your version of pip
+-  When there is a comic without an image (example: 1608) it fails with an "UnboundLocalError: local variable 'img_link' referenced before assignment" On the todo list now.

 .. code:: bash